daz4126/Nanny-State/README.md

 ```

 This passes the `State` object into the `Nanny` function, which renders the view based on the initial state.

+You can this code on [CodePen](https://codepen.io/daz4126/pen/gOoBryB).

+for the view and uses `${expression}` placeholders to insert values from the state.

+Next, create an object to represent the initial state (the state is usally an object, but can be any data-type).
+The state stores every bit of information about our app as data.
+In this simple example, we just want to store the value of a property called 'name':

 ### Hello Batman Example